Yoshida Kenkō: Life and work

-Kenkō was probably born in 1283, the son of an administration official.
-Forged documents by the Yoshida Shinto authorities claimed that his original name was Urabe Kaneyoshi (卜部 兼好), and that his last name was later Yoshida (吉田); all of this was recently demonstrated to be false, in new research by Ogawa Takeo.
+Kenkō was probably born around 1283, as the son of an administration official.
+Forged documents by the Yoshida Shinto authorities claimed that his original name was Urabe Kaneyoshi (卜部 兼好), and that his last name was later changed to Yoshida (吉田); all of this was recently demonstrated to be false, according to the latest research by Ogawa Takeo.
 He became an officer of guards at the Imperial palace.
-Late in life he retired from public life and became a Buddhist monk and hermit.
-The reasons for this are unknown, but it has been conjectured that either his unhappy love for the daughter of the prefect of Iga Province or his mourning over the death of Emperor Go-Uda caused his transformation.
+Later in life, he retired from public life and became a Buddhist monk and hermit.
+The reasons for this are unknown, but it has been conjectured that it was either due to his unhappy love for the daughter of the prefect of Iga Province, or his mourning over the death of Emperor Go-Uda that caused his transformation.